-Hungry and headed down to the Bite?
+Hungry & headed to the Bite?

+The Groupon Bite of Seattle® is located at Seattle Center in the Uptown Neighborhood.
+Street address is 305 Harrison Street, Seattle, WA 98109.
+(See map for more details).
 Allow for time to park and maneuver through the crowds.
 Arriving early will ensure that you don’t miss out on any of the Bite events!
 There is possibility for continuation of ongoing Mercer Corridor road work affecting access to Seattle Center.
 Information on current road construction and alternate routes during construction may be found here.

 USE METRO SERVICE